mortaromarcello/aryalinux/README.md

 The base system can be built by running the following command:

-./1.sh

-The scripts that run and follow are interactive and expect user input at regular intervals.
+./build-arya

+This command runs several scripts which in turn build part of the complete system.
 Once all the scripts complete execution, the base system would be built and installed and one could boot into it.

-X-SERVER AND DESKTOP ENVIRONMENT

-Once the base system is built one can use the alps tool(that gets installed with the base system) to build the rest of the system i.e. X-Server and XFCE/Mate.
-Other desktop environments are not currently supported but soon we would support Gnome, KDE and LXDE as well.
+If the script is instructed to build x-server and desktop environments then it would go ahead and build/install xserver and the desktop environment.

 APPLICATIONS